Take care of yourself

 Manage your mini coworkers

-- In a daily Lunch Doodles series, beloved children's author and illustrator Mo Willems invites homebound kids into his studio for drawing lessons and inspiration.
+- In the archived Lunch Doodles series, beloved children's author and illustrator Mo Willems invites homebound kids into his studio for drawing lessons and inspiration.
+Also be sure to check out his Small Works Project, which celebrates little acts of kindness.

 - Bring gym class home with a free two-week trial subscription to the Cosmic Kids app, which offers age-appropriate yoga adventures.

-- Log onto the WSU Theatre and Dance Facebook page for daily performances sure to engage and enchant the entire family.
+- Log onto the WSU Theatre and Dance Facebook page for news about virtual performances sure to engage and enchant the entire family.

 - Take advice from a classroom teacher and homeschooling mom, who has compiled dozens of free online enrichment opportunities that will take kids on fun journeys from Detroit to San Diego, up to Mars and back again.

-- Go for a walk — experts say it's OK!
-Rainy day?
+- Wishing you could get out for a walk on a bad-weather day?
 Wander around Yellowstone National Park in your PJs.

 - The WSU Dean of Students Office is currating a wide-ranging list of virtual activities the entire family will appreciate.